 9. Chocolates and Equivalents

-This no-no food will definitely break hearts but really, chocolates do not just trigger heartburn, they worsen the symptoms.
-According to gastroenterologists, chocolates relax the sphincter muscles triggering backflow of acid from the stomach to the esophagus.
-So, if you are having that time of the year or known to have nasty acid reflux attacks, steer clear of this dark sensation.
+This no-no food will definitely break hearts but really, chocolates don’t just trigger heartburn, they worsen the symptoms.
+According to gastroenterologists, chocolates relax the esophageal sphincter muscles triggering backflow of acid from the stomach to the esophagus.
+So, if you know you are susceptible to nasty acid reflux attacks, steer clear of this dark sensation.

 10. Milk and Dairy

-Dairy foods are like milk and cheese do not only worsen stomach’s acid level, they are also high in fat which slow down digestion.
-The more they stay behind on your stomach wall, the more it will trigger stomach acid to flow back to the esophagus.
-So, next time you bake, consider replacing this with butter substitutes.
+Dairy foods like milk and cheese do not only worsen stomach’s acid level, they are also high in fat which slow down digestion as discussed above.
+The more they remain on your stomach wall, the more they will trigger stomach acid to flow back to the esophagus.
+So, next time you bake, consider replacing this with other substitutes.
 Applesauce and other reduced fat versions also make good options.

 Find Your Triggers

-When thinking of what not to eat with acid reflux, consider food preparation and personal triggers.
+When thinking of what not to eat with acid reflux, consider food preparation and your own personal triggers.
 Try ditching frying, deep frying and, if it can be helped, sautéing.
-Go for boiled, steamed, broiled, grilled, roasted or raw as they aid in digestion better.
-To add flavor to food preparation, use broths.
+Go for boiled, steamed, broiled, grilled, roasted or raw as all of these cooking methods aid in the digestive process.
+To add flavor to food preparation, use various herbs and broths.
 Best of all, keep a food log to keep track of foods which trigger your heartburn.